-Donald Trump kicked off 2024 ballot in US state of Maine
+Donald Trump kicked off 2024 primary ballot in US state of Maine

 The Trump campaign said shortly after the announcement that it would challenge the decision in court.

-“We are witnessing, in real-time, the attempted theft of an election and the disenfranchisement of the American voter,” spokesman Steven Cheung said in a statement that described Bellows as a “virulent leftist and a hyper-partisan Biden-supporting Democrat.”
+“We are witnessing, in real-time, the attempted theft of an election and the disenfranchisement of the American voter,” Trump’s campaign spokesman Steven Cheung said in a statement that described Bellows as a “virulent leftist and a hyper-partisan Biden-supporting Democrat”.

-“Democrats in blue states are recklessly and un-Constitutionally suspending the civil rights of the American voters by attempting to summarily remove President Trump’s name from the ballot.”
+“Democrats in blue states are recklessly and unconstitutionally suspending the civil rights of the American voters by attempting to summarily remove President Trump’s name from the ballot.”

 The move makes Maine the second state to disqualify Trump after the Colorado Supreme Court earlier this month ruled that he was not eligible to run due to his role in the January 6 uprising.

-Trump has vowed to fight the Colorado ruling in the US Supreme Court, where he appointed three of the six justices, setting up the possibility of a high stakes ruling that could decide the issue of his eligibility on a national basis.
+Trump has promised to fight the Colorado ruling in the US Supreme Court, where he appointed three of the six justices, setting up the possibility of a high-stakes ruling that could decide the issue of his eligibility on a national basis.

 Trump is facing criminal charges over his alleged role in trying to overturn the outcome of the 2020 election, but the businessman-turned-politician has not been charged with insurrection.

-Despite being one of the least populous US states, Democratic-leaning Maine could play an outsized role in the 2024 election due to an unusual arrangement that allows it to spilt its four votes in the electoral college.
+Despite being one of the least populous US states, Democratic-leaning Maine could play an outsized role in the 2024 election due to an unusual arrangement that allows it to split its four votes in the electoral college.

 Trump carried the rural 2nd district to secure one electoral vote in 2016 and 2020.